urol-e5/protocols/2020-01-01-Chlorophyll-Protocol.md

 **Sample Preparation**
 1. Thaw homogenate aliquot.
-2. Centrifuge the 500 μL aliquot of adult homogenate at 13,000 rpm for 3 minutes to separate the host and Symbiodiniaceae cells.
+2. If not done already, centrifuge the 500 μL aliquot of adult airbrush homogenate at 13,000 rpm for 3 minutes to separate the host and Symbiodiniaceae cells.
 3. Remove and discard the supernatant.
 4. Add 1 mL of 100% acetone to the pellet in the 1.5 mL microcentrifuge tube and vortex the tubes for 15 sec.
 5. Place tubes in the dark at 4°C for 24 hours.